tigellus/Markdown/2. Mechanical Ventilation/06. Nebulizers/Nebulizers.md

 # ~Question 8
 When carrying out a nebulizer treatment, nurses must use:

-[RIGHT] An N95 respirator
+[RIGHT] An N95 respirator mask
 [WRONG] A surgical mask

 # ~Question 9
-Why must an N95 respirator be used for nebulizer treatments?
+Why must an N95 respirator mask be used for nebulizer treatments?

 [RIGHT] They are aerosolizing procedures
 [WRONG] It is standard precautions